rensetsu/BetterAnimeTraktMapper/README.md

 4. **Adding IDs for Better Connections:**
-   * BATM wants to make sure it connects well with other cool apps, so it collects extra information (IDs) from different sites (AniDB, AniList, IMDb, Kitsu, SIMKL, TMDB, and TVDB) as well.
+   * BATM wants to make sure it connects well with other cool apps, so it collects extra information (IDs) from different sites (AniDB, AniList, IMDb, Kitsu, TMDB, and TVDB) as well.
    * But, for now, it doesn't fix any episode problems on those other sites.
      It's saving that for a future project on Ryuuganime.